-Comparative experiments of larval stages of both species are ongoing during 2020, but preliminary results indicate that Pacific bluefin larvae hatch and initiate feeding at slightly larger sizes than yellowfin.
+Comparative experiments of larval stages of both species are ongoing during 2023, but preliminary results indicate that Pacific bluefin larvae hatch and initiate feeding at slightly larger sizes than yellowfin.
 Bluefin larvae, given their larger size and greater endogenous energy reserves, exhibit greater resistance to starvation at first-feeding (9-26 hrs longer, depending on temperature) compared to yellowfin.
 However, larger size confers no apparent advantage to Pacific bluefin larvae in growth or survival when small microzooplankton prey are the prevalent forage (Figure 7).
 Yellowfin larvae exhibit greater growth potential and higher survival when foraging on small microzooplankton prey, particularly at lower food concentrations (< 500 microzooplankton/L).
-However, greater size of Pacific bluefin larvae may confer feeding and growth advantages when foraging on large zooplankton prey, and this hypothesis continues to be experimentally investigated in 2019-2020.
+However, greater size of Pacific bluefin larvae may confer feeding and growth advantages when foraging on large zooplankton prey, and this hypothesis continues to be experimentally investigated in -2023.
 Comparative experimental results indicate that yellowfin larval stages may be characterized by a "bet-hedging" pattern of feeding with enhanced abilities to utilize low or unpredictable levels of microzooplankton prey occurring in nursery habitats in the tropical and subtropical Pacific.
 Pacific bluefin larval stages may be characterized by a "match-mismatch" pattern of feeding with a match to higher food concentrations necessary to support larval survival.
 These higher food requirements may be met in Pacific bluefin larval nursery areas of the western Pacific by eddies and convergent fronts that serve to concentrate and retain larval prey.
 It is unclear, however, how predation pressure may interact with larval feeding success to influence the larval mortality dynamics of the two species.

 5.4.
-The effects of climate change and anthropogenic impacts on yellowfin eggs and larvae
+The effects of climate change and anthropogenic impacts on yellowfin eggs and larvae dissolved carbon dioxide (pCO2) from anthropogenic activities.

-The 5th Intergovernmental Panel on Climate Change (IPCC) assessment (Stocker et al. 2013) estimates a global average decline in ocean surface pH of 0.30-0.32 by 2100 due to increasing concentrations of dissolved carbon dioxide (pCO2) from anthropogenic activities.
 Across regions of the Pacific Ocean where yellowfin tuna spawn and develop, mean surface water pH is predicted to decrease by 0.26-0.49 pH units by 2100 (Ilyina et al. 2013).
 Ocean acidification is a concern for its potential effects on the growth, development, and survival of early life stages of tunas in oceanic habitats and on the spatial extent of suitable nursery habitat for tunas.